 minimum fee no matter the demand, that partner bears the risk.

 Public-private partnerships are typically found in transport infrastructure such as highways, airports, railroads, bridges and tunnels.
 Municipal and environmental infrastructure includes water and wastewater facilities.
 Public service accommodations include school buildings, prisons, student dormitories and entertainment or sports facilities.

 Common terms used in PPPs

 The following terms are used in the table:

 • Public means that the public sector assumes wholly or predominantly this role or responsibility.

-• Private fee contract means that the private sector is remunerated a predetermined fee; established at tender stage.
+• Private by fee contract means that the private sector is remunerated by a predetermined fee; established at tender stage.
 Incentive payments may be included but will be a marginal

 part of overall payment.